 For the second of this blog’s seasonal specials I am thrilled to bring readers an interview with a member of the professional cast of A Play For The Nation.
 Jack Holden will be playing the role of Lysander, one of the four mixed up young lovers in A Midsummer Night’s Dream.

 Jack’s love of performing started at the age of 7 with a camcorder-recorded spoof of a popular children’s BBC show entitled ‘Bloop Eater’.
 He was born in Tonbridge, Kent in 1990 and was educated at the Judd School after which he was awarded a place at the Bristol Old Vic Theatre School, graduating in 2011.
 Since then he has never looked back and has played in a range of productions including a couple of highly praised one man plays and a previous season with the RSC.
 His last stage outing was as Hastings in the Theatre Royal, Bath production of Goldsmith’s She Stoops to Conquer directed by Lindsay Posner.
 Jack has also appeared on TV and radio and has recently completed his first feature film The Levelling made for BBC iFeatures; the film is set in the aftermath of the 2014 Somerset floods.
 Jack says that he “divides his time between Central London, Kent, the West Country and, given half a chance, Los Angeles”.
-You can find out more about Jack’s career so far by going to his website.

 So Jack, how and, more importantly, why did you get involved with the Dream 2016 project?